THE YACHT

 The fuel

-capacity of 1.132 liters is shared between two separately filled stainless steel tanks with shut off cocks at the tanks and at the connecting valve chest.
+capacity of 1.132 litres is shared between two separately filled stainless steel tanks with shut off cocks at the tanks and at the connecting valve chest.
 The entire fuel system is made of metal with short flexible joints where necessary.
 The fuel line has a Racor 500 series fuel filter/water separator with vacuum gauge and water alarm sensor.
 There is also an electric fuel pump between the Racor and the primary fuel filter, which makes it easier to bleed the fuel lines whenever necessary.
 The tanks are connected to the fuel system via one-way valves to prevent cross-flow.
 There are double water separators on the feed line and both tanks have fuel return lines.
 The tanks are vented to the cockpit coaming.

 The bow thruster